Haschmi/2016-02-17-queens-python-novice/01-numpy.md

 but rather

-Is the a package that does that ?
+Is there a package that does that ?

 For instance, there's a bunch of data files in our directory, and we're going to have a look at the data they contain, and learn some